aws-samples/aws-get-started-workshop/content/04-test-prod/03-set-up-test-prod-guardrails.md

 8. Leave the **`Permissions`** set to **`Service managed permissions`**.
 9. Select **`Next`**.
 10. In **`Deployment targets`**, select **`Deploy to organizational units (OUs)`**.
-11. Enter the OU IDs of the test OUs that you created previously.
+11. Enter the OU IDs of the test and prod OUs that you created previously.

 {{% notice tip %}}
-If you didn't make a copy of the test OU IDs, open a new browser tab and access **`AWS Control Tower`**.
+If you didn't make a copy of the test and prod OU IDs, open a new browser tab and access **`AWS Control Tower`**.
 Select **`Organizational units`**, and select each of the following OUs to obtain its OU ID:

 * **`workloads_prod`**
 * **`workloads_test`**